kitnato/neverquest/README.md

 #### Armor

 Armor provides [protection](#protection).
-When struck by an attack, the protection value is subtracted from total damage received.
+When defending, the protection value is subtracted from total damage received.

 Each of the following armor classes increases the protection value and adds certain modifiers.